 Favorite hiker boots to include in your winter packing list:

-These Sorel boots with sneaker soles would be good to pair with skinny jeans and leggings.
+These Sorel boots with sneaker soles would be good to pair with skinny jeans for a sporty look.

-Timberland Waterproof Boot (brown option with faux-fur trim) - these are comfortable and durable.
+Timberland Waterproof Boot (faux-fur trim option) - these are comfortable and durable.
 They're great for both fall and winter trips.
 I've had mine for several years and they've held up really well.
+Wear warm socks with these.

 Wedge booties